Techtonica/curriculum/runtime-complexity/runtime3-solving.md

-Runtime Exercise 3: Designing algorithms and writing code How would you solve the following problems?
+## Runtime Exercise 3: Designing algorithms and writing code
+How would you solve the following problems?
 Can you think of an O(n^2), O(n log n), and O(n) solution to each problem?
 If you have time, code one of the functions you thought of to solve the problem.

-Find the integer that occurs most frequently in an array
+### Find the integer that occurs most frequently in an array
 Example: [1,4,5,4,2,2,4] --> return 4

+### Write a function that takes an array of numbers and returns the greatest difference you can get by subtracting any two of those numbers.

-Find the only element in an array that only occurs once
+### Find the only element in an array that only occurs once
 Example: [3,5,3,4,6,6,4] --> return 5

-Find the common elements of 2 integer arrays
+### Find the common elements of 2 integer arrays
 Example: inputs are [1,3,2,5] and [3,9,8,1] --> should return [1, 3]

-Determine if 2 Strings are anagrams (use the same letters re-arranged)
+### Determine if 2 Strings are anagrams (use the same letters re-arranged)
 Examples:
 inputs are "cat" and "act" --> return true inputs are "at" and "tat" --> return false inputs are "cat" and "dog" --> return false

-Check if a String is composed of all unique characters
+### Check if a String is composed of all unique characters
 Examples:
 "banana" --> return false
 "bacon" --> return true

-Write a function that takes an array of numbers and returns the greatest difference you can get by subtracting any two of those numbers.

 Sources: